anoma/juvix-workshop/anoma/README.md

 ## A Player Submits a Partial Solution

-A _player_ finds the _dealer_'s partial transaction on the network and publishes a new _partial transaction_ to fill in some of the missing squares.
+A _player_ finds the _dealer_'s partial transaction on the network and publishes a new _partial transaction_ to fill in some missing squares.

 The new partial transaction consumes:

-* A **Sudoku** resource which represents the current parital solution to the puzzle.
+* A **Sudoku** resource which represents the current partial solution to the puzzle.

 And creates: